AcalaNetwork/bodhi.js/eth-rpc-adapter/README.md

 - from docker

 #### from npm package
-- run the server (should automagically install it)
+- run the server (suppose a Mandala node is running at `ws://localhost:9944`)
 ```
-LOCAL_MODE=1 npx @acala-network/eth-rpc-adapter
+npx @acala-network/eth-rpc-adapter \
+  --endpoint ws://localhost:9944 \
+  --local-mode
 ```

 #### from local build